fluxcd/image-reflector-controller/docs/spec/v1beta1/imagerepositories.md

     kubectl create secret docker-registry ...

+For a publicly accessible image repository, you will not need to provide a `secretRef`.

+#### ECR and EKS

+When running in [<abbr title="Elastic Kubernetes Service">EKS</abbr>][EKS] and using [<abbr title="Elastic Container Registry">ECR</abbr>][ECR] to store images, you should be able to rely on the controller retrieving credentials automatically.
+The controller must be run with the flag `--aws-autologin-for-ecr` set for this to work.
+The advice under "Other platforms" below will also work for ECR.

+#### Other platforms

-If you are running on a platform (e.g., AWS) that links service permissions (e.g., access to ECR) to service accounts, you may need to create the secret using tooling for that platform instead.
+If you are running on another platform that links service permissions to service accounts, you will need to create the secret using tooling for that platform, rather than directly with `kubectl create secret`.
 There is advice specific to some platforms [in the image automation guide][image-auto-provider-secrets].

-For a publicly accessible image repository, you don't need to provide a `secretRef`.

 ### TLS Certificates